Alexey Brin - Fotolia

-When customers talked about hurdles, barriers and problems the main one was around skill shortages with 59% stating that they lacked the staff with integration and migration skills and 64% needed more security help and 54% were lacking digital transformation expertise.
+When customers talked about hurdles, barriers and problems, the main one was around skill shortages with 59% stating that they lacked the staff with integration and migration skills, 64% needed more security help and 54% were lacking digital transformation expertise.

 The idea that the channel would play an important role was picked up by Alex Hilton, CEO at CIF, who said that large enterprises were finding digital transformation a challenge.